Pinminh/movielens-recommender/docs/SVD++/README.md

 # I. Introduction
 SVD++ is an improvement of the standard SVD algorithm, which enhances accuracy in recommendation systems by combining both implicit feedback and explicit feedback from users.
-This model, introduced by Yehuda Koren, has demonstrated superior effectiveness in scenarios where users have more implicit interactions than explicit ratings.
+This model, introduced by Yehuda Koren and Robert Bell[^1], has demonstrated superior effectiveness in scenarios where users have more implicit interactions than explicit ratings.
 Thanks to its ability to integrate various types of user interactions, SVD++ has become one of the leading models in recommendation systems, widely applied on platforms like Netflix, Amazon, and many other services.

 # II.
 Idea